contains the active ingredient pantoprazole

 any other medicines, or any other substances, such as foods, preservatives or dyes

-Talk to your doctor first before taking Salpraz Heartburn Relief if:
+Talk to your doctor or pharmacist first before taking Salpraz Heartburn Relief if:

 If you have experienced any of the above you should see your doctor immediately.

 If you have suffered from frequent heartburn/indigestion symptoms for some time you

 Tell your doctor if you are taking any other medicines, including medicines that you

 buy without a prescription from your pharmacy, supermarket or health food shop.

 Some medicines and Salpraz Heartburn Relief may interfere with each other.
 These include:

 warfarin, phenprocoumon - medicines used to prevent blood clots (blood thinners/anticoagulants)